PeterNaydenov/grunt-ugly-folders/README.md

        Apply 'rename' to 'task-listing' object.
 Change target files if source is folder item.
  - **Step 4** Rename File Items (optional)
            Apply 'renameFile' to 'task-listing' object.
 Change target files if source is file item.
- - **Step 5** Watcher filter
+ - **Step 5** Watcher filter (optional)
            Apply 'filter' to 'task-listing' object.
 Remove all source-target elements that not contain chaiged file.
  - **Step 6** Uglify
            Uglify files by using data in 'task-listing' object.
 Set banner if exists.
 Use uglify settings written in 'uglifyOptions' option.